-ADULT EDUCATION PROGRAM FACT SHEET OWA REPORTING PERIOD: JULY 1, 2019- JUNE 30, 2020 Purpose: WIOA Title II federally funded adult education programs provide quality driven literacy, numeracy, digital literacy, and workforce readiness skills to learners that lead to post secondary education, a family sustaining wage, and economic self-sufficiency.
+Purpose: WIOA Title II federally funded adult education programs provide quality-driven literacy, numeracy, digital literacy, and workforce readiness skills to learners that lead to postsecondary education, a family sustaining wage, and economic self-sufficiency.
 Employer Skill Needs: By 2024, 48 percent of job openings will be middle-skill and 32 percent will be high-skill.
-In less than three years, nearly 80 percent of all job openings will require more than a high school degree[i].
+In less than three years, nearly 80 percent of all job openings will require more than a high school degree.
 Adult education provides a significant opportunity to bridge the workforce supply-and-demand gap.
 INDIVIDUALS ENROLLED IN ADULT EDUCATION SERVICES

-Adult Student Populations: Adult Basic Education (ABE): Grade Levels 0-8.9 Adult Secondary Education (ASE): Grade Levels 9-12 English Language Acquisition (ELA): Students for whom English is not their native language.
-Correctional Education Programs: # of students 1,836 Sources: American Community Survey, 2013-17, 5-year estimate; National Reporting System; Recovery by Georgetown University Center on Education and the Workforce; Annie E. Casey Foundation Kids Count Data Center Federal funds per adult learner.

-Our learners have the most barriers to empoyment and literacy, yet we receive limited funding compared to the \$10,000 per pupil received by elementary education.
+Adult Student Populations: Adult Basic Education (ABE): Grade Levels 0-8.9Adult Secondary Education (ASE): Grade Levels 9-12English Language Acquisition (ELA): Students for whom English is not their native language Correctional Education Programs: # of students 802 as defined by the National Reporting System (NRS) Sources: American Community Survey, 2013-17, 5-year estimate; National Reporting System; Recovery by Georgetown University Center on Education and the Workforce; Annie E. Casey Foundation Kids Count Data Center \$734 Federal funds per adult learner Our learners have the most barriers to employment and literacy, yet we receive limited funding compared to the \$10,000 per pupil received by elementary education. \$5,913,785 In total annual federal funding 8,057Total adult education enrollment OUR PERFORMANCE 1,768 High School Credentials (NRS) 3,326 High School Credentials (Testers) Individuals improving one or more skill levels (Measurable Skills Gains) 74,060 Number of adults in the state who do not speak English well or at all 203,665 Number of working-age adults (18-64) in the state without a high school credential 10,933 Working-age adults (18-64) without a High School diploma and are unemployed

-\$3,616,753

-In total annual federal funding.

-11,039 Total adult education enrollment.

-OUR PERFORMANCE High School Credentials (NRS) 1.828 High School Credentials (Testers) 4,939 Individuals improving one or more skill levels (Measurable Skills Gains) 79,472 Number of adults in the state who do not speak English well or at all 144,013 Number of working-age adults (18-64) in the state without a high school credential 8,963 Working-age adults (18-64) without a High School diploma and are unemployed